 At Continental and World Championships the organiser must appoint a panel of five judges for each round/flight line.
 When the entry exceeds 55, two flight lines must be used.
 The judges must be of different nationalities and must be selected from the current CIAM list of international judges.
 When using two separate panels, the organiser is allowed to use two judges of the same nationality, one on each panel.
 Those selected must reflect the approximate geographical distribution of teams participating in the previous World Championship with the final list approval by the CIAM Bureau.

 At least 20% but not more than 40% of the judges must not have judged at the previous World Championships.

 For the preliminary rounds the final score of each flight is obtained by deleting the highest and lowest scores for each manoeuvre from the five judges.
-For the fly-off rounds ten judges shall be used while dropping the two lowest and two highest scores for each manoeuvre.
+This also applies for semi final and final rounds if only one flight line is used.
+If two flight lines were used for the preliminary rounds, for the final and semi final rounds ten judges shall be used while dropping the two lowest and two highest scores for each manoeuvre.
 At open or other International Competitions the number of judges may be reduced to a minimum of three with no throwaway scores.